Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 ## 3D reflection for Surfer poem
 ### **Describe**: what have we done in these lessons?
+Throughout the lessons on the Surfer by Judith Wright, we have explored the meanings behind the poem, including personification techniques around

 ### **Disclose**: declare your conceptual understanding of the relationship between the ocean and humans as represented in *The Surfer*

+### **Decide**: how do you feel about this approach?